ParthPatadia/Leetcode-Search-Engine/Readme.md

 6. Save vocabulary, IDF values, and documents to text files.
 7. Create the inverted index.

 Overall, Prepare.py is a data preparation pipeline for a basic search engine or information retrieval system.
+It preprocesses the text, builds vocabulary, calculates IDF values and constructs the inverted index for efficient retrieval of documents containing specific terms.

 ## App.py - Testing